myle93/dnq-supermario/README.md

 ## Local development

+### Type anotation

+Install VS Code Extension `Pylance` from Microsoft and set typeCheckingMode in settings to `strict`.

 ### Dev Container

 In order to provide a uniform dev environment with the correct package versions, dev container is one of the best solutions.